The Best OT Student Resources (2024)

 Organization tips for everyone:

 • Use a digital calendar.
 Google Calendar is my calendar tool of choice.
 It is simple to use, syncs well with most phones, and is free.
-The ability to set notifications to occur at specific times before important events such as exams or big projects is very helpful.
+The ability to set notifications to occur at specific intervals leading up to important events like exams or major deadlines is very helpful.
 You can also categorize items by color, which helps you distinguish between upcoming assignments, events, or tests.
+Even better: You can create a shared digital calendar with classmates to track assignment due dates, group project meet-ups, and social events.

 • Get ready for lots of digital files.
-Even if you’re a paper-and-pencil diehard, you’re going to have digital files.
+Even if you’re a paper-and-pencil diehard, you’re going to have digital files to organize.

-• First are the files you’ll be creating as you write papers, create presentations, etc.
+• First, there are the files you’ll create as you write papers, build presentations, etc.

-• Second, with universities progressively moving to Learning Management Systems like Canvas and Blackboard, you’ll likely be downloading syllabi, lecture slides, etc. from an online course page (even if your class is fully in person).
+• Second, with universities progressively moving to Learning Management Systems like Canvas and Blackboard, you’ll likely download syllabi, lecture slides, and other materials from an online course page (even if your class is fully in person).

 • Third, if your OT school assigns Google accounts to students, your instructors may share files back and forth with you in Google Drive.

-• Last, your classmates are very likely to want to collaborate by sharing documents and slides in the cloud.
+• Finally, your classmates will likely want to collaborate by sharing documents and slides in the cloud.

-• Here are some guidelines for a middle-ground approach to simplify naming and organizing your files:
+• Here are some guidelines for a middle-ground approach to naming and organizing your files:

-• No files with nonsense names!
-Especially with downloads, you might have to re-name
+• No files with nonsense names (especially with downloads that you might have to re-name).

-• Within folders, use names that are at least minimally descriptive – A good strategy is to put the category in capital letters and details in lowercase letters, e.g. “COURSENAME notes” or “PRESENTATION specific topic.”
+• Within folders, use names that are at least sort of descriptive.
+A good strategy is to put the category in capital letters and the details in lowercase letters (e.g., “COURSENAME notes” or “PRESENTATION specific topic”).

-• Plan ahead for access to your digital files.
-If you have a Google account through school, you’ll likely be sharing files in Google Drive with other students, instructors, etc. and it may make sense to keep all your school-related files stored under your school account.
+• Plan ahead for future access to your digital files.
+If you have a Google account throughout school, you’ll likely share files in Google Drive with other students, instructors, etc. So, it may make sense to keep all school-related files stored under your school account.

 Think ahead, though, because most schools will deactivate your Google account at some point after graduation, and you don’t want to lose everything!

-Fortunately, there is a process to transfer Google Drive files from a school account to a personal account; go to Google Help and search for “copy content from your school account to another account.”
+Fortunately, there is a process to transfer Google Drive files from a school account to a personal account.
+To learn more, go to Google Help and search “copy content from your school account to another account.”

-If you’re not already forwarding your school email into your personal email, you can also use this process to transfer over messages into your personal account, if you want.
+If you’re not already forwarding your school email into your personal email, you can also use this process to transfer messages into your personal account.

 • Make sure you own your most important digital files.
-Keep in mind that if you don’t own a digital file in Google Drive—if it is only shared with you—then your access to that file is at the mercy of the owner and could disappear at any time without notice.
+Keep in mind that if you don’t own a digital file in Google Drive—in other words, if it is only shared with you—then your access to that file is at the mercy of the owner and could disappear at any time without notice.

 This might happen if the owner deletes the file, removes your sharing rights, or discontinues use of their Google account.